 The state of the art facility offers a wealth of resources for older adults; we have an unparalleled combination of programs, workshops, classes, and services for independent, active and engaged seniors.
 Draper Senior Center continues to distinguish itself as the new and innovative senior center of today.
 Around the city people are taking notice of the Center’s significant achievements and building design offering not only inside activities but outside sports areas as well.

 The Center features spectacular vistas from all areas of the Center, and a dining area extended to the outdoors where participants can enjoy their meals next to the beautiful pond, with views of the mountains and Draper City Park.
-The café style kitchen offers nutritious, freshly prepared meals by Chef Katrina Monday through Friday.
+The café style kitchen offers nutritious, freshly prepared meals Monday through Friday.

 The numerous activities and kitchen support offered at this Center are staffed by countless volunteers.